 Walking Together

-Each day we walk through the Bible chapter by chapter making an application of our text to help us grow in the Lord.
+Each day, we walk through the Bible chapter by chapter, applying our text to help us grow in the Lord.
 Many applications can be made from each day's text.
-Today we continue with the book of Amos with Chapter 3.
-In our text today we see the people of God going in an opposite direction from the Word of the Lord causing a separation in their walk with the Lord.
-In making application we see today that if we chose to act contrary to the Word of our Lord we will fail to walk together in fellowship with our Lord.
+Today, we continue with the book of Amos with Chapter 3.
+In our text today, we see the people of God going in an opposite direction from the Word of the Lord, causing a separation in their walk with the Lord.
+In making application, we see today that if we choose to act contrary to the Word of our Lord, we will fail to walk together in fellowship with our Lord.
 How about you?
 Do you obey the Word of the Lord?
-Let us learn from our text today and the example of Israel to understand that two must agree, if they are to walk together.
+Let us learn from our text today and the example of Israel to understand that two must agree to walk togethe

 .